DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 Kathy Komaroff Goodman

-Kathy Komaroff Goodman is an experienced mediator with a deep interest in the role that emotional and cultural intelligence plays in a mediator’s ability to address the underlying needs of the parties in working toward durable solutions.
+Ms. Komaroff Goodman is an experienced mediator with a deep interest in the role that emotional and cultural intelligence plays in a mediator’s ability to address the underlying needs of the parties in working toward durable solutions.
 She has developed and delivered training in emotional intelligence to mediators at the New York Peace Institute.
-She has also co-developed and delivered the workshop “Mediation and the Mediator” to graduate students at the Middlebury Institute of International Studies.
+She also has co-developed and delivered the workshop “Mediation and the Mediator” to graduate students at the Middlebury Institute of International Studies.
 Kathy is certified to administer the Emotional Intelligence Assessment (EQ-i 2.0) and the Neethling Brain Instrument (NBI) to individuals and groups.
 Kathy is a founding Principal at ACCORD, a collaborative of conflict management and resolution specialists serving individuals and businesses.
 She is a graduate of the Masters of Science program in Negotiation and Conflict Resolution from Columbia University.

 Christine Straw is a community mediator and facilitator with interests in the dynamics that keep conflicts stuck and the shifts needed to move toward sustainable and satisfying solutions for all parties.
 She has co-developed and delivered the workshop “Mediation and the Mediator” to graduate students at the Middlebury Institute of International Studies.
 She is certified to administer the Emotional Intelligence Assessment (EQ-i 2.0) and has been trained in conflict coaching.
 Chris is a founding Principal at ACCORD, a collaborative of conflict management and resolution specialists serving individuals and businesses.
 She is a graduate of the Masters of Science program in Negotiation and Conflict Resolution from Columbia University and holds an MBA.
 She has worked at Columbia University’s Earth Institute with the Advanced Consortium for Cooperation, Conflict, and Complexity (AC4) supporting work on the practical application of complexity science to intractable conflict.
-Her focused work conflict resolution follows 20+ years working as project/program manager in government, non-profit and private organizations.
+Her focused work in conflict resolution follows 20+ years working as project/program manager in government, non-profit and private organizations.

 Mary Jo Harwood, MSW, LSW